 3. Plants and Vegetation

 Just like food, plant and animal products, plants and vegetation themselves can be a food source for rats.
+What plants to rats eat?
 Fruit and nut plants are the most common types of plants that can attract rats to your home.
 Tomato plants on a terrace, porch or patio or an herb garden on the window sill of your kitchen can be an invitation for rats to enter your home.

 If you have rats invading your home, it may be time to move plants outdoors and further away from your house or remove the plants altogether.
 Installing screens around your porch or plant can also help to deter rats from feasting on indoor plants.